A song by Faye Wong, biggest Asian pop singer.

 看見的，熄滅了。 消失的，記住了。 我站在，海角天涯。 聽見，土壤萌芽。 等待，昙花再開。 把芬芳，留給年華。 彼岸，沒有燈塔。 我依然，張望著。 天黑，刷白了頭髮。 緊握著，我火把。 他來，我對自己說。 我不害怕，我很愛他。

-Note: He translates 昙花 as “queen of the night”.
-It's a excellent translation.
-“Queen of the Night” refers to various night-blooming cactus.
-See: Nightblooming cereus.
+Note: 昙花 is “queen of the night”.
+“Queen of the Night” is a night-blooming cactus.
+See: Night-blooming cereus .
 The technical term of 昙花 in English is Epiphyllum, aka orchid cacti, one of the night blooming cactus.
 It bears large, strongly fragrant flowers.
 It bloom for a single night only.

-What a beautiful poem.
 The title of the song is 彼岸花.
 Literally, it means “flower of the other shore”.
 What flower is that?
-Quote from Wikipedia 石蒜 and Lycoris radiata.
+It is red spider lily (Lycoris radiata, 石蒜)